zawzaww/zawzaww.github.io/_posts/2024-12-05-configure-k8s-auth-rbac.md

 ## Use Case

 > Working with the team and want to give access to a user or developer with specific permissions on the Kubernetes cluster.

-> For example, if you want to give access to a user with read-only access permissions.
+For example, if you want to give access to a user with read-only access permissions.

-## Objectives
+## Summary: Objectives

-#### What You'll Learn in This Article
+*What you'll learn in this article:*

  - Explore built-in RBAC authorization features on Kubernetes.

  - How to configure a service account, cluster roles and role bindings.

  - Learn a deep dive into RBAC verbs and how to grant permissions to a user.

  - How to generate a service account token for the user and use it in the *kubeconfig* file to access the Kubernetes cluster.

 ## Before We Begin